+5.21 City of Stockholm

-City of Stockholm
+The City of Stockholm Development Administration is represented by:

-The City of Stockholm Development Administration is represented by Fredrik Bergman, Project Manager Implementation, City of Stockholm Development Administration
+• Fredrik Bergman, Project Manager Implementation, City of Stockholm Development Administration

-Function % of full time No. Activity Company Project Manager Implementation 20% 4 Representative and orderer.
-In charge of the BLC assignment in terms of development, strategies and finances The City Project Engineer 30% া Coordinates activity The City Environmental Coordinator 5% 1 Environmental specifications and coordination in function teams The City Implementation 45% 3 Orderer support for implementation and keeping together various function teams as well as leading implementation on behalf of the City.
+Aunction % of full time No. Activity Company Implementation BLC assignment in te Representative and orderer.
+In charge of the BLC assignment in terms of development, strategies and finances The City Project Engineer 30% S1.
+Coordinates activity The City Environmental Coordinator 5% 1 Environmental specifications and coordination in function teams The City Implementation 45% 3 Orderer support for implementation and keeping together various function teams as well as leading implementation on behalf of the City.
 Prolog Contract control 30% 3

-Table 4: Personnel functions for the City of Stockholm Development Administration
+Table 6: Personnel functions for the City of Stockholm Development Administration